Barnboard Factory History

 Under Linc's energetic plan, the factory ballooned to 82,000 square feet and once again became an important regional economic engine.
 A unique process converted fresh sawn hemlock into weathered barnboard siding which became a building fad for over a decade.
 Linc added a huge steam boiler to burn all the sawdust produced at the plant, and he shipped his products and by products all over the East.
 The demand died in the mid-80's, and the company was sold in 1986 and then the plant was auctioned in 1988.

 A venture to run a hardware store on the site failed in bankruptcy in 1995, and the following year the site was auctioned again.
 The DVTA leased a small part of the structure in 2000, and then bought the entire site in 2004.

-Our book, 45 Mill Street, documents the changes and impacts the site had on our region's history, as will the upcoming documentary.
+Our book, 45 Mill Street, documents the changes and impacts the site had on our region's history, as will the planned documentary.
 The DVTA's future plans will add more to the colorful history of 45 Mill Street.